 Based on numerous equity factors, most likely, the only potential remedy is an application to the appropriate Board for Correction of Military Records.

 I need a military divorce expert.
 Can you provide assistance to my local attorney as co-counsel and/or testify as an expert witness if necessary?

 Yes.
-We have three attorneys in our office who are well-versed in military divorce— Brentley Tanner, Ashley L. Oldham, and Kaitlin S. Kober.
+We have two attorneys in our office who are well-versed in military divorce— Brentley Tanner and Kaitlin S. Kober.
 They have experience with family law cases including military divorce cases in over 26 counties in North Carolina as well as experience in military divorce consulting on federal laws nationwide and internationally.

 Our attorneys have considerable experience in preparing military pension division orders that will be honored by DFAS.
 In addition, with the different rules for military pension division and SBP, each client’s case needs a specific and specialized attention to detail to ensure compliance with requirements under federal law.

 Does my non-military spouse get half of my military pension?

 Generally, this happens only if the marriage was during the entire military career.
 Otherwise, the spouse or former spouse typically gets half of the marital/community share (that is, the share acquired during the marriage).

 A lawsuit was filed against me, and I’m deploying.
 What can I do to ensure no critical deadlines are missed?

 The Servicemembers Civil Relief Act allows the delay of a civil case or administrative hearing for 90 days or longer if certain conditions in the federal statute are met.